 So, in true Shia LaBeouf style, let’s start making those dreams come true.

-Contrary to popular belief, not every backlink is a good backlink.
+As I’m sure you know by now, not every backlink is a good backlink.

-Here are the eight criteria to meet when you want to build powerful backlinks with the highest equity:
+Here are the eight essential criteria to meet when you want to build powerful backlinks with the highest equity:

 1. The Link Is External